outmoded/university/README.md

 [![Join the chat at https://gitter.im/hapijs/university](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hapijs/university?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### How the project works
+* An assignment is issued.
+* Anyone is welcome to fork the project, write code fulfilling the assignment requirements and submit a PR.
+* After PRs are submitted, we peer review each others PRs and learn from each others critiques.
+* At the end of an assignment and peer review process, we have a nice refined solution to be merged into the project.
+* Merge in a PR and move on to the next assignment.

+You are welcome to join!

 ### What are we going to build?

 Using hueniversity distributed classroom style of learning and development.